Construction Arbitrations in the Nuclear Sector

 Transparency is a fundamental part of the nuclear sector, with the nuclear sector investigating and publishing ‘lessons learned’ regarding every aspect of nuclear projects that did not proceed as planned.
 It is therefore entirely possible, and indeed, likely, that the nuclear regulator will not be alone in publishing findings as to the cause of problems on the project.
 Counsel on a construction arbitration in the nuclear sector may well find that senior personnel from its own client are publishing papers setting out ‘lessons learned’ on the very issues that are before the tribunal.

-Jane Davies Evans is a barrister at 3 Verulam Buildings.
+Jane Davies Evans is a barrister practising as counsel and arbitrator at 3 Verulam Buildings.

-In this chapter, the term ‘supplier' is used to denote the Tier 1 supplier who contracts directly with the owner.
+In this chapter, the term ‘supplier’ is used to denote the Tier 1 supplier who contracts directly with the owner unless otherwise stated.

 In some states this will involve a public referendum.